hydroper/as3parser/docs/verifier/Type.md

 ## Memory management

-The `Type` object is garbage-collected using mark-and-sweep.
+The `Type` object is reference counted in an arena.
+Use `WeakTypeRef` for weak references.

 ## Assertion